 Topic Description Additional notes 5.1 (k) Action of The effect of electricity on various solids, liquids (including molten Examples suggested to illustrate this section are: dilute sulfuric acid, dilute electricity on substances), and aqueous solutions.
-Conductors and non-conductors; ethanoic acid, copper (11) sulfate solution using carbon electrodes and sugar materials Electrolysis electrolytes and non-electrolytes. solution.
+Conductors and non-conductors; ethanoic acid, copper (11) sulfate solution using carbon electrodes and sugar materials electrolytes and non-electrolytes. solution.
 Electrolysis Detailed description of electrolytic decomposition and the factors affecting Specific examples of electrolysis can include - dilute sulfuric acid, dilute product formation at the electrodes.
 Factors will include - the position of hydrochloric acid, concentrated aqueous sodium chloride and the ion in the reactivity series, concentration of ion and the nature of the copper (II) sulfate solution (all using inert electrodes); electrodes. copper (II) sulfate solution using copper electrodes.
 Quantitative aspects of electrolytic cells: the Faraday as a mole of electrons.
 Reactivity Series Reactivity series: to include potassium, sodium, calcium, magnesium, aluminium, zinc, iron, lead, hydrogen, copper and silver.
 Reactivity of these metals with air (oxygen), water and dilute acids.
 Displacement reactions involving these metals and their compounds to include: a metal displacing a less reactive metal from an aqueous metallic salt; a metal reducing an oxide of a less reactive metal.
-The simple cell - as a means of transforming chemical energy into Explanation should be limited to the half equation showing the reaction of electrical energy (e.g. Zn/Cu electrodes in dilute acid). the more reactive metal (e.g. of zinc) resulting in electrons passing through the external circuit to the less reactive metal (e.g. to copper). (l) Group 1 and Alkali metals and alkaline earths as representatives of two groups or Details of the extraction of these metals are not required.
+The simple cell $-$ as a means of transforming chemical energy into Explanation should be limited to the half equation showing the reaction of electrical energy (e.g. Zn/Cu electrodes in dilute acid). the more reactive metal (e.g. of zinc) resulting in electrons passing through electrical chergy (e.g. Zh/eu clectrodes in under dela). the external circuit to the less reactive metal (e.g. to copper). the external encurt to the less reactive metal (e.g. to copper). (l) Group 1 and Alkali metals and alkaline earths as representatives of two groups or Details of the extraction of these metals are not required.
 Group 2 metals families of elements in the Periodic Table.
+1

-Details of the extraction of these metals are not required.
-Group 2 mounts Alkali metals Sodium and potassium.
+Alkali metals Sodium and potassium.
 Characteristics of the metals and similarities in the group: typical physical properties; chemical properties - reaction with oxygen (to form simple oxide, M 2 O, only), with water and with chlorine.
 Trend in reactivity going down the group.
 Alkaline earth metals Magnesium and calcium.
-Similarities in the group: typical physical Aikanne earth metals properties; chemical properties - reaction with oxygen, water and dilute acids.
+Similarities in the group: typical physical properties; chemical properties - reaction with oxygen, water and dilute acids.
 Limestone - conversion of limestone (CaCO 3) to quicklime (CaO) and subsequently to slaked lime $[Ca(OH)2]$.
 Hardness in water caused by dissolved calcium and magnesium salts.
 Hardness in ground water associated with limestone terrains.
 Temporary and permanent hardness of water; softening of water.
-The advantages of synthetic detergents over soap when used with hard The structures of soon and supplicitly detersory melagulas are not required water - simple treatment only.
+The advantages of synthetic detergents over soap when used with hard The structures of soap and synthetic detergent molecules are not required. water - simple treatment only.
 Scale formation, stalactites and stalagmites.
-The structures of soap and synthetic detergent molecules are not required. water simple reaction only.
-Searchormation, stataentes and statagillites.
-1